 On the 7th May 2019 we visited a bird hide overlooking a resplendent Breydon Water to record author and curator, Sarah Lowndes in conversation with Yarmouth-based painter, Bruer Tidman for Epsiode 2; ‘Breydonsound’.
 The conversation is punctuated with glorious music from artist and musician, Jason Parr (whose sound sculpture ‘Vibrational Smile Generator’ was shown at last years Yarmonics).
 It also includes field recordings of Breydon Water, Burgh Castle and from under Breydon bridge, made by Richard Fair and Oliver Payne.

-We’re extremely grateful to Water, Mills and Marshes: the Broads Landscape Partnership for funding both episodes in series so far.
+We’re extremely grateful to Water, Mills and Marshes: the Broads Landscape Partnership for funding episodes one and two in series, and for Norwich Castle Museum and Art Gallery for commissioning the third.
 You can listen and subscribe via iTunes here or stream directly from Soundcloud below.